Pulkit1802/front-components/README.md

-# Front_end components
+# Image components

-Just trying out various front-end design elts
+Click on Image to Open Modal Tab